jmacdotorg/sweat/README.md

 provided on the command line (thus letting you override config-file settings that way).

 You can provide a path to such a file via the ["config"](#config) command-line option.
-If you don't, Sweat will look for a config file at `$HOME/.sweat`, and if it doesn't find one there either it will continue without a config file.
+If you don't, Sweat will look for a config file at `$HOME/.sweat`.
+If it doesn't find one there either, it will continue without loading a config file.

 If the config file exists but Sweat's YAML parser can't work with it, Sweat will complain and then exit.